Developerayo/tsukuyomi-vscode-theme/README.md

 # Installation
 - Install Visual Studio Code
 - Launch Visual Studio Code
-- Choose Extensions from menu
+- Choose Extensions from the menu
 - Search for Tsukuyomi
 - Click Install to install it
 - Click Reload to reload the Code
 - From the menu bar click: Code > Preferences > Color Theme > Tsukuyomi
 - 🌟 Rate five-stars to appreciate the effort behind this theme :)

-#### Optional: Use the recommended settings below for best experience
+#### Optional: Use the recommended settings below for the best experience
 ```
 {
   "workbench.colorTheme": "Tsukuyomi",